What even the most successful people regret on their deathbed

 You stop pleasing others and looking for love and validation in all the wrong places.
 You no longer let past hurt hold you back.
 You stop delaying living your life to the fullest.
 Your relationships are reignited with passion.
 You find more meaning and purpose.
 You find your path of least resistance and step into your higher potential.
 It’s an incredible shift.

 Science tells us that our life is just a mirror reflection of our core beliefs about life; that’s why changing from the inside out is the only way to create real, lasting, positive change.

 You Are Already Naked

 One more thing.
 If you die in a month from now, what do you need to do today to die complete?
-Who do you need to say, “I love you”?
-Who do you need to forgive?
-Who do you need to ask for forgiveness?
-Who do you need to serve?
-If you choose to live your life from this place of awareness, you become profoundly connected and awake.
+To whom do you need to say, “I love you”?
+To whom do you need to say, “I’m sorry”?
+Whom do you need to forgive?
+Whom do you need to serve?
+More importantly, what do you need to do to fully accept and love yourself?

 In conclusion, allow me to leave you with the excerpt from Steve Jobs’ Commencement Speech at Stanford.
-Over a decade later, this message is more relevant than ever.
+I find that, over a decade later, this message is more relevant than ever.